Rounge-lab/GENOMICON-Seq/README.md

 ![Example Image](img/all_spteps_illustrations.png)

 Figure 1.
-Overview of the simulated porcess in both Amplicon sequencing and WES.
+Overview of the simulated processes in both Amplicon sequencing and WES.

 ![Example Image2](img/flow.png)

 Figure 2.
 Overview of the user-customizable parameters used in each of the simulated processes.
+Genome topology refers to whether the genome is circular or linear and is applicable only in amplicon sequencing simulation.

 The GENOMICON-Seq allows users to: